Grandma’s BBQ Meatballs

 Serving Suggestions

 Grandma served her meatballs over mashed potatoes.
-Make traditional mashed potatoes, ranch flavored, mascarpone laced or just grab instant potatoes from the store.
+Make traditional mashed potatoes, ranch flavored or just grab instant potatoes from the store.
 If potatoes aren’t your jam, couscous, ranch rice or cheddar grits is another good choice.

-They are can also be rolled into smaller meatballs and served as cocktail meatballs.
+They are can also be rolled into smaller meatballs and served as cocktail meatballs for a party as an appetizer.

 meatball cut in half in bbq sauce